 In a Nutshell

-The Film Lab, thanks in part to a generous grant from the Asian Women's Giving Circle, produced a psychological drama written by Jennifer Betit Yen and directed/filmed by Youn Kim and Conor Stratton to help combat elder abuse.
+The Film Lab, thanks in part to a generous grant from the Asian Women's Giving Circle, produced a psychological drama written by Jennifer Betit Yen with critical assistance from Aaron Woolfolk, to help combat elder abuse.
 The film, titled “The Opposite of a Fairy Tale” addresses elder abuse through a fictional narrative designed to increase awareness of the problem and to provide viewers with the motivation and tools to combat elder abuse and to create a dialogue and vocabulary for a widespread societal problem that viewers might never have before imagined.

 What's the Story Behind the Story?

 A social worker, Celeste, befriends the woman at a nursing home and uncovers what most of America is unaware of - the all too typical and all too secret world of elder abuse.
-The script was written by actor and Film Lab President Jennifer Betit Yen, based on her personal experiences.
-The film is being made possible, in part, through a grant from the Asian Women's Giving Circle.
-The film was directed/edited by Youn Jung Kim.
+The script was written by actor and Film Lab President Jennifer Betit Yen, based on her personal experiences and was made possible, in part, through a generous grant from the Asian Women's Giving Circle.
+The film was directed/edited by a team of people including Youn J Kim (artistic) and Conor Stratton (photography) and Michelle Botticelli (editor).
 Click here for more on the cast and crew.

 The Opposite of a Fairy Tale focuses on (1) changing community attitudes about elder abuse, (2) making Asian communities more accepting of survivors, particularly when women are the victims and (3) educating viewers on how to prevent and address elder abuse through easily accessible, entertaining and creative storytelling.
 Read more about the genesis of the film here.